darkbox/TimesApp/README.md

 #### Mail
 In order to use some features, like sending invoices by email, or be able to reset your password, you need to configure the SMTP options of the app.
 You have to do this as administrator since you need to access the application Settings, Email tab.
-Under “Email Options” you can configure Default Subject and Default message of your invoice Email.
+Under “**Email Options**” you can configure Default Subject and Default message of your invoice Email.
 You can always change those by the time you’re generating the invoice email.
-Under “Smtp Settings” you have the following fields:
+Under “**Smtp Settings**” you have the following fields:
-> **Email username:** email address of SMTP sender, like noreply@yourdomain.com , i.e. if you’re using gmail as SMTP, it would be emailaddress@gmail.com .
+* **Email username:** email address of SMTP sender, like noreply@yourdomain.com , i.e. if you’re using gmail as SMTP, it would be emailaddress@gmail.com .
-> **Email password:** SMTP password of the email address you put as Email username.
+* **Email password:** SMTP password of the email address you put as Email username.
-> **Email host:** your SMTP host, if it uses ssl it must start with ssl://whatever.
+* **Email host:** your SMTP host, if it uses ssl it must start with ssl://whatever.
-> **Email port:** your SMTP port.
+* **Email port:** your SMTP port.
-> **Email sender:** this is the email address that will appear as sender of the email.
+* **Email sender:** this is the email address that will appear as sender of the email.
 Note this is **NOT** the Email username of your SMTP.

 **Note:** Don’t forget to enable the php_openssl extension if you’re using a SSL SMTP.